ancasicolica/node-wifi-scanner/README.md

 generic way of parsing the data.
 If you experience any troubles, please create a GitHub issue and supply the output of the tool.

+## Limits of the tool

+There is no such thing as perfect software  and this is all the more true when the tools used require different access rights depending on the operating system.
+Please note the following restrictions before using this tool in a productive system.

-**Important note for Linux users**: iwlist does only return all found networks if run as sudo!
+**Linux**: iwlist does only return all found networks if run as sudo!
 Otherwise you'll get only the network you're connected to.

+**Windows**: there are some network cards which do not return the MAC address and other parameters of the found networks.
+In this case the "found" networks are ignored as there is no valuable data.
+If you have this effect on your system, please provide as many information about your system (PC manufacturer, network card, OS,...) as available.
+Thanks

 ## Licence